suffolklibraries/lgc/content/collections/events/lowestoft-movers.md

     content:
       -
         type: text
+        text: 'Lowestoft Movers meets at The Kirkley Centre in Lowestoft on 154 London Rd S.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Lowestoft Movers meets at The Kirkley Centre in Lowestoft on 154 London Rd S. You can enter the building through the front doors on London Road South, which are are also suitable for the those with accessibility needs.'
+        text: 'You can enter the building through the front doors on London Road South, which are are also suitable for the those with accessibility needs.'
   -
     type: paragraph
   -